discretize/discretize-guides/guides/fractal-basics/index.md

 2. [log manager](https://gw2scratch.com/tools/manager): helps you organize your logs, which can be optionally recorded by arc dps.
 3. [gw2wingman](https://gw2wingman.nevermindcreations.de/home): compare your performance against averages of the community
 4. [Fractal farming](https://fast.farming-community.eu/instances/fractals) by [fast]: find out which fractals are best to farm; which daily fractals reward the most
+5. [Killproof.me](https://killproof.me/): Website for sharing your killproof for raids/fractals/strikes.

 ---